guidodemmenie/python-toolchain/README.md

 ## pyenv

-`pyenv` can manage multiple versions of python next to each other, but for now just one is enough.
+`pyenv` can manage multiple versions of python next to each other.

 1. To install pyenv: